viktoriia-kosenko/todo/readme.md

 	npm install
 	```
 - make sure you have Mongo db installed.\
-	if you use Docker, alternatively, downalod "mongo" image with command:
+	alternatively, if you use Docker, pull "mongo" image:
 	```
 	docker pull mongo
 	```
-- crete 'todo_app' db in Mongo server\
+- create 'todo_app' db in Mongo server,\
   you may want to use free Mondo GUI tool: [Robo 3T](https://robomongo.org/download)

 ## Startup instructions:
-- Sart mongo db.
-If docker "mongo" image, then use this command:
+- Start mongo db.
+If it runs on Docker, then use this command:
 	```
 	docker run -i -t --rm -p 27017:27017 --name "mongo_db" --network=bridge mongo
 	```